wmmihaa/Introduction-to-Node.js/documentation/hol4.md

 ```
 ## Try it out.
 Open a console/terminal and type **npm test**

+### Add the additional conditions
+One down, two to go...
+~~should execute without errors~~
+* should return an http status 200
+* should return three items

 ### Create the other tests
 * Copy the whole describe section for each test.